Why are Founder Finances Critical?

 In light of these experiences, I will now share with you my learnings in the form of a checklist of the eight important financial considerations that you will encounter as a founder.
 These are categorized under the themes of equity ownership, budgeting, and valuation considerations.

-Why is important to get “Founder Finances” right?
+Why is it important to get “Founder Finances” right?

 - It makes you look credible in front of investors and enhances your fundraising success rate and speed.
 Most investors will eventually ask you to provide much of the information below.